-Where the 200,000 Jobs Were Added in January
+Where Jobs Were Added

 The monthly jobs report is also called the "Employment Situation Summary" and the "Non-Farm Payroll Report."
 It's a critical economic indicator because it's the first report of the month.
 It's also the most comprehensive and credible.

-The monthly ADP National Employment Report® is released on the first Wednesday of each month.
-It's produced by the ADP Research Institute, SM and Moody’s Analytics.
+There are two other jobs reports.
+The monthly ADP National Employment Report is released on the Wednesday before the Employment Situation Report.
+It's produced by the ADP Research Institute, SM, and Moody’s Analytics.
 It uses business payroll data to report on the number of jobs added in the private sector.
-It excludes farming (as does the BLS report) and, more important, government jobs (included in the BLS report).
+It excludes farming, as does the BLS report.
+More importantly, though, it also excludes government jobs, which are included in the BLS report.
 For that reason, it's considered incomplete.

-The ADP Report is important though, because it's released the Wednesday before the BLS report.
-It gives some analysts an earlier view of what might happen in the Friday report.
+The ADP report gives some analysts an earlier view of what might happen in the Friday report.
 ADP is quick to say it's not intended to be predictive.
 Like the BLS report, it's revised as more data comes in later in the month.
-These revised numbers are 96 percent correlated with the revised BLS jobs report.
+These revised numbers are closely correlated with the revised BLS jobs report.

 The Department of Labor also releases a weekly jobless claims report.
 This measures the claims for initial unemployment benefits reported by each state every week.
-It also reports how many of the unemployed are still receiving benefits.
-This report gives an indication of trends, whether there are more or less unemployed than the week before.
+It also says how many of the unemployed are still receiving benefits.
+This report gives an indication of trends and indicates whether there are more or less unemployed than the week before.